Neoubs/tldr/pages/linux/chown.md

 # chown

-> change file owner and group.
+> Change file owner and group.
 Chown changes file or group ownership and has the option to change ownership of all objects within a directory tree, as well as having the ability to view information on objects processed.

 - To change the owner of a file: